Wheal Jane Mill Gallery 2, this is the second page of the mill interior as it was during 1998. Just before closure.

 Once again thanks to Paul Chesterfield who has helped with the images, he has also written a short account for this page:

 I started work at Wheal Jane as an apprentice electrician, aged 17.
-It was pretty daunting for a 17 year old to be going 900 feet underground, but very exciting at the same time.
-As electricians, we had to install the power for ventilation fans and pumps, and were often working in areas before the miners went in to drill and blast to further develop new workings.
+It was pretty daunting for to be going 900 feet underground, but very exciting at the same time.
+As electricians, we had to install the power for ventilation fans and pumps.
+Also we were often working in areas before the miners went in to drill and blast to further develop new workings.

 My late father also worked at the mine as a storeman, twice: the first time for Consolidated Gold Fields, then at the same time as me for RTZ.